-eCommerce has been on the rise and the trend doesn’t seem to be slowing down.
-By 2021, worldwide eCommerce sales are expected to reach $4.5 trillion (up from 1.3 trillion in 2014).
-As this business model continues to dominate the marketplace, online stores are striving to increase customer loyalty by offering excellent customer experience.
+Ecommerce has been on the rise and the trend doesn’t seem to be slowing down.
+In the not-too-distant future, worldwide Ecommerce sales are expected to reach $4.5 trillion.
+As this business model continues to dominate the marketplace, online stores are striving to increase customer loyalty by offering excellent Ecommerce customer experience.

-Here are some ways to provide a great customer experience with your eCommerce business:
+Here are some ways to provide a great customer experience with your growing business:

 Offer quality content regularly

 Ecommerce customers have different needs than brick and mortar ones.
 They are often primed with research and information collected from social media, blogs, and websites.
 Therefore, it’s important that the content you’re posting elevates your brand’s reputation and improves your customers’ relationship with it:

 - Know your visitors.
 Make sure that you understand the needs of your website’s visitors by collecting data on keyword searches and the posts that have the highest traffic.
 Continue evolving your blog with posts that can answer the questions of your shoppers.